Ecological Transitions pathway

 Access to UGA Graduate Schools

 This Pathway gives you the opportunity to apply to the UGA Graduate School and one of its 15 thematic programs.
-The Graduate School@UGA is a new training program through and for research launched in 2021 within the Université Grenoble Alpes, involving all UGA schools and components.
+The Graduate School@UGA is a new program of Education by and for Research launched in 2021 within the Université Grenoble Alpes, and involving all UGA schools and components.

 Participation in the @UGA Graduate School lasts 2 years (M1 and M2) and may open the possibility of a 2-year academic scholarship for the best international students (non-French baccalaureate holders).